 Willie’s Chicken Shack was so good and 100% met my expectations!
 I honestly couldn’t believe fried chicken from a fast food joint could taste so good.
 It was way better than KFC, for sure.
 Just a quick walk down Bourbon Street, this convenient location really saved my hunger in a pinch.

 After dinner, beignets were calling my name.
-And by chance, we happened to stumble upon Café Beignet, a shop famous for their delicious New Orleans-style donuts.
-My dessert whim turned into reality and I was so happy!
-From the food to the live Spanish guitarist, I felt like our first night in New Orleans ended perfectly.
+And by chance, we happened to stumble upon Café Beignet, a shop famous for its delicious New Orleans-style donuts.
+My dessert whim turned into reality, and I was so happy!
+From the food to the live Spanish guitarist, I felt our first night in New Orleans ended perfectly.

 DAY TWO: